braja555/sg_qa_test_automation/README.md

-# Skyguard Test Automation Framework
+# Skyground Test Automation Framework

 ## Overview
 The test automation framework is engineered to deliver a robust, scalable, and comprehensive solution for automating the testing of Skyguard applications.
 This framework includes a variety of features such as: